andresziemecki/Cheatsheets/Flutter/certified-and-profiles.md

 Steps:

-1. oin apple developer program (seems to cost 100usd per year)
+1. Sign apple developer program (seems to cost 100usd per year)
 3. Create a certificate of iOS developer and save to disk (This create a private key)
 4. To create a production certificate you need to follow similar steps but click in appstore and ihoc.
 5. Once registered you need to register in which device you are going to test the application.